nasa/astrobee/scripts/docker/readme.md

 You may find it helpful to use VSCode's Docker integration to help you interactively develop inside a Docker container.

-Our team is tentatively moving in the direction of encouraging all developers using docker to work this way, but our VSCode approach is still considered highly experimental and could change a lot.

 ## Install VSCode and the Dev Containers plugin

 There are many valid ways to install VSCode.
 These commands are for an APT-style installation on Ubuntu: